teuber789/chore-tracker/README.md

 - Make sure you have make installed
   - Run `brew install make`
+- Make sure you have node installed
+- Make sure you have docker installed
+- Make sure you have python3 installed
+  - Run `brew install python3`
-- Install the latest Golang
+- Make sure you have the latest Golang installed
 - Protobufs
   - Run `brew install protobuf`
   - Run `go install google.golang.org/protobuf/cmd/protoc-gen-go@latest`